• Skip to primary navigation

 Master’s Degree in Aerospace Engineering Career Outlook

-As of May 2020, the median annual pay for aerospace engineers was $118,610, according to the US Bureau of Labor Statistics.
-The job outlook for this career field is three percent which matches the cumulative national growth rate for all careers.
 An aerospace engineer will generally work in an office or laboratory setting and make frequent trips to manufacturing and testing facilities.

 What are some alternative master’s degree programs that might overlap with aerospace engineering?

-These fields have some things in common with aerospace engineering: Data science, electrical and computer engineering, electronics engineering, materials science, materials engineering, mechanical engineering, mechatronics.
+These fields have some things in common with aerospace engineering: Data science, electrical and computer engineering, electronics engineering, materials science, materials engineering, mechanical engineering, and mechatronics.
 Although this is not a complete list, these areas of study will likely include some aspects of aerospace engineering, as many scientific disciplines have knowledge overlaps.

 Are there prerequisite courses for aerospace engineering master’s programs?

-Useful prerequisite courses include courses that teach applied mathematics (such as calculus, differential equations, linear algebra), physics, materials science, and other STEM subjects.
+Useful prerequisite courses include courses that teach applied mathematics (such as calculus, differential equations, and linear algebra), physics, materials science, and other STEM subjects.

 I don’t have an academic background in physics or math.
 Is completing a master’s program still possible?